Alberta New Democratic Party: Origins and early years (1932–1962)

 The Alberta wing of the Labour Party federated with the CCF in 1935, but ran its own candidates in the 1935 and 1940 provincial elections.
 In 1942, the Alberta CCF clubs formally merged with the Labour Party and Elmer Roper became the new leader after achieving an unexpected victory in a 1942 by-election, becoming the party's first Alberta MLA (excepting Chester Ronning, who had been elected in 1932 as a joint UFA/CCF candidate).
 In the next two years party membership soared from 2,500 to over 12,000.

-In the 1944 election, the CCF received 24% of the vote but won only 2 seats, due to the way the constituency boundaries were drawn, the single transferable vote system and the dominance of the Social Credit government, which received over 50% of ballots cast.
+In the 1944 election, the CCF received 24% of the vote but won only 2 seats, both of them in Edmonton and Calgary where the use of single transferable vote ensured fair representation.
+(The disproportionality was due to the way boundaries of the constituencies outside the cities were drawn and the use of Instant-runoff voting outside the cities, which did not help a lesser party like the CCF.)
+The Social Credit government received more than half of ballots cast.
 Roper was joined in the legislature by Aylmer Liesemer, a Calgary schoolteacher.
-The rise of support for the CCF after 1942 mobilized the business community to pull out of efforts to build an anti-Social Credit party and instead back the Social Credit government, now led by Ernest Manning, after William Aberhart's death in 1943, as a bulwark against the socialists.
+The rise of support for the CCF after 1942 mobilized the business community to pull out of efforts to build an anti-Social Credit party and instead back the Social Credit government, now led by Ernest Manning, after William Aberhart's death in 1943, as a bulwark against socialists.
 Unlike the Saskatchewan CCF, which won office in the 1944 Saskatchewan election on a platform calling for social programs, the Alberta CCF was more radical and campaigned on provincial ownership of the province's resources and utilities.
-Irvine also advocated an alliance with the communist Labor-Progressive Party under Alberta's single transferable vote electoral system.
+Irvine also advocated an alliance with the communist Labor-Progressive Party which would have been beneficial in the cities where the single transferable vote electoral system was used.

 Through the 1940s and 1950s, the CCF's vote percentage declined, eventually falling under 10 percent.
 At any one time, the party never won more than two seats.
 The party was kept to two MLAs throughout the 1950s.
 Roper lost his seat in the 1955 election.
 In the same election, Stanley Ruzycki and Nick Dushenski were elected.
 Roper was succeeded as party leader by Floyd Albin Johnson.
-The 1959 general election was a disaster for the CCF, losing both its existing seats while Johnson, running in the Dunvegan electoral district, failed to win his seat, leaving the party shut out of the legislature.
+The 1959 general election was a disaster for the CCF, losing both its existing seats.
+Party leader Johnson, running in the Dunvegan electoral district, failed to win his seat, leaving the party shut out of the legislature.